jaspervdj/jaspervdj/drafts/12-urenloop.markdown

 they basically just sat next to the circuit, looked at the runners that passed and touched the corresponding buttons on the screen.

-Although pretty efficient, a completely automated system would be a nice-to-have for several reasons:
+Although pretty efficient, a completely automated system would be nice-to-have for several reasons:

 - less mistakes are possible (provided it's a *good* system);